 14. Why are companies looking to hire?
 Top reasons include company expansion (58%) and the need for a particular set of skills (52%).

-15. Companies reveal that the largest portion of their IT budgets in 2019 will be focused on replacing outdated infrastructure (64%) and meeting deadlines on IT projects (56%).
+15. Companies reveal that the largest portion of their IT budgets in 2019 was be focused on replacing outdated infrastructure (64%) and meeting deadlines on IT projects (56%).

 Technological operations are getting more demanding by the day.
 Companies have no choice but to allocate enough money and workforce for technological advancements.
 While businesses will continue to be influenced by macroeconomic factors like taxes and regulations (GDPR immediately comes to mind), most of their efforts will be focused on upgrading existing infrastructure.